 – Special Travel Feature By Allan Reeves of FranceFromInside.com –

 The trip begins and ends in the coastal Atlantic town of Biarritz at the base of the Pyrenees mountains.
-This is French Basque country, known for its lush green countryside, beautiful beaches that are sprinkled along the rocky coastline, and wonderful cheeses.
-Biarrtiz – the name is Basque – is a “therapeutic” destination that grew and developed into a resort town in the later part of the 19th century.
+This is French Basque country, known for its lush green countryside, beautiful beaches that are sprinkled along the rocky coast line, rugby, cycling, and wonderful cheeses.
+Biarrtiz – the name is Basque – was a “therapeutic” destination that grew and developed into a resort town in the later part of the 19th century.
 Today it attracts all types of coastal and mountain lovers: surfers, families on vacation, hikers, cyclists, food aficionados.
 The town is well stocked with a broad variety of excellent restaurants, shops and bars, with easy access to both beaches and the mountains.
 It’s a great place to relax and recover from your travels before starting the Pyrenees ride.

 The back-roads of the Pyrenees Mountains, small country roads less traveled, are hidden gems meandering through picturesque landscapes.
-Watch out as these roads often demand physical efforts typical of the famous Pyrenees climbs.
+Watch out as these roads often demand at times physical efforts similar to the famous Pyrenees cols.

 The village of Collioure is on the Mediterranean coast.
 Pictured here is part of the port along with the Chateau Royal de Collioure.
 The castle’s origins go back to the 7th century, with “remodeling and add-ons” up until the 18th century.
 Today it is a historical monument.
 Collioure is our destination on the Mediterranean coast, and the location of one of the rest days of the trip.

-The Pyrenees are an absolute perfect playground for cyclists.
-The roads are very well paved, the mountain passes are low in absolute elevation but the climbs are long and steep – though not too steep.
+The Pyrenees are an absolute perfect playground for cyclists, especially the hardcore.
+The roads are very well paved, the mountain passes are low in absolute elevation, so no oxygen debt, the climbs are long and steep, though not too steep.
 How long?
 Typically 12 km, with some as long at 20 km.
 How steep?
-Mostly around 8 and 9 percent, but there are sections at 10, 11 and 12 percent, but never much more than that.
-How high?
-The Tourmalet is the highest mountain pass and it is only 6800 ft.
-The scenery is beautiful, interesting and it changes, unlike the United States where the landscapes go on for hundreds of miles without changing.
-If you come ride in the Pyrenees, everyday is different and every ride is spectacular.
+Mostly around 8 and 9 percent, though there are steeper sections.

 Restaurants and hotels in the Pyrenees are accustomed to cyclists.
 This particular hotel/restaurant, owned and run by a trained chef, knows exactly what kind of ingredients are necessary when preparing an appetizer salad for bike riders.
 Every year he never lets us down.
 We eat like kings here.